alcasinoroyale/alcasinoroyale.github.io/_posts/2020-01-26-modifying_portfolio_site_features.markdown

 export default Navbar
 ```

 After downloading react-responsive-navbar, the first thing I did was condense and organize the app.css file in order to group similiar elements.
 For example the navMenu is something completely different from the about, skills, or interests containers.
 Having restructured the app.css, I started building the responsive menu based off the package and the media screen feature.
 This is incredibly important because while the navigation menu can rely on the downloaded package, it's also good practice to test what changes once the media screen is implemented.
+It was also crucial to display the navigation menu as a block so that all of the links fit within the menu container.

 ```
 @media only screen and (max-width: 600px) {